China hits back at EU wine over solar panel duties

 The Chinese Commerce Ministry said it took note of the lower initial rate and called on the EU to "show more sincerity and flexibility to find a resolution both sides can accept through consultations".

-(Additional reporting by Ben Blanchard and Xiaoyi Shao in Beijing, Michelle Martin in Berlin, Ingrid Melander, Julien Ponthus and Mark John in Paris, Blanca Rodriguez in Madrid and Robin Emmott in Brussels; Editing by Paul Taylor and David Stamp)
+(Additional reporting by Ben Blanchard and Xiaoyi Shao in Beijing, Michelle Martin in Berlin, Ingrid Melander and Julien Ponthus in Paris, Blanca Rodriguez in Madrid and Robin Emmott in Brussels; Editing by Raju Gopalakrishnan and Paul Taylor)